-- joint leaks,
+- joint leaks;

-- pipe breaks, or
+- pipe breaks; or

-- service lines detached from a main.
+- service line detached from a main.

-How can we reduce water main breaks?
+How is PWD attempting to reduce water main breaks?

 Our corrosion testing and rehabilitation program also prevents breaks in large, cast iron transmission mains.
 This cleaning and relining program can reduce leaks and extend the useful life of transmission mains.